Elao/PhpEnums/README.md

 Nothing to do.
 We won't register anything in the Symfony DIC for now.
 Simply use provided classes.

-However, you can register Symfony's Serializer normalizers yourself:
+However, you can register the Symfony Serializer normalizer yourself:

 ```yml
 # services.yml